Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Adaptive Algorithms with Jamming

-Therefore at most $(\frac{n}{1-\lambda}+b)\rho + b$ packets get injected during a small pass.
-This is also an upper bound on the number of stations with packets during an increasing small pass, because if there were more such stations than each of them would transmit a packet during a pass.
-Each such a station has at most $n-1$ packets, because the pass is small.
-It follows that a small pass is either increasing or the number of packets in the queues, when the pass is over, is at most
+\begin{proof} A small pass takes $n$ clear rounds, which can be extended to take $\frac{n}{1-\lambda}$ rounds by the stretching-by-jamming argument.
+During a time segment of these many rounds the adversary can inject $\frac{\rho n}{1-\lambda}$ packets.

-Next we consider the question how much above the upper bound~\eqref{eqn:one} can the queues grow during big passes.
-Consider a time interval $T$ when a maximum number of packets is accrued while some $k$ stations are discovered at least once as big.
-To obtain estimates from above on the total number of packets in the queues, we conservatively assume the following:
+We may assume that a pass under consideration is non-decreasing, as otherwise the last such a pass would witness more packets in the queues.
+The quantity $\frac{\rho n}{1-\lambda}$ is an upper bound on the number of stations with packets during a non-decreasing small pass, because if there were more such stations, then each of them would transmit a packet during a pass and more packets would be transmitted than injected.